 The other thing my therapist told me to do was exercise.
-I have ALWAYS ALWAYS ALWAYS struggled with my weight.
+I have ALWAYS, ALWAYS, ALWAYS struggled with my weight.
 I’ve always struggled to maintain my weight and maintain a religious exercise program.
 Well, hopefully all that is changing because I have signed up for CrossFit.
 I start this upcoming Monday.
-According to her, the hormone that control anxiety is called cortisol.
+According to her, the hormone that controls anxiety is called cortisol.
 Obviously mine is elevated since I have high anxiety.
 A good, hardcore, sweat dripping off me workout, will lower the cortisol.
 What better than CrossFit?
 Lord help me that I actually live through it.

 So, this is where I’m at for the moment.
 Hoping for better days.